 Melody faces her fears to follow her passion in this stunning sequel to the acclaimed, New York Times bestselling middle grade novel Out of My Mind.

 Melody, the huge-hearted heroine of Out of My Mind, is a year older, and a year braver.
-And now with her Medi-talker, she feels nothing’s out of her reach, not even summer camp.

 "Fans of R.J.
 Palacio’s Wonder will appreciate this feel-good story of friendship and unconventional smarts.” —Kirkus Reviews